HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 ##### Considerations

 - ae.basedOn was added in FHIR R5 upon request as a result of this project.
-It covers more than just CarePlan because of addditional requirements in FHIR.
+It covers more than just CarePlan because of additional requirements in FHIR.
 - CarePlan was chosen instead of PlanDefinition, even though PlanDefinition in FHIR is intended to define processes (not only treatment) in FHIR on a descriptive level.
 This was done for several reasons:
   - CarePlan is more used than PlanDefinition.
 CarePlan also can be used in the form of "this is our treatment plan for condition X", and PlanDefinition is only used if the care provider has a rigorous workflow management.
   - It is more likely that an AuditEvent references the CarePlan that was actually followed for a patient, than the PlanDefinition the CarePlan is basedOn.